 Joe Jones, PhD; USDTL; Des Plaines, Illinois

-Joe has worked in the clinical forensic toxicology field for over 30 years and is currently the COO of USDTL.
-He has contributed to over 30 scientific papers in forensic toxicology.
-Jones has been certified by the National Registry of Certified Chemists as a Toxicological Chemist.
+Joseph Jones has worked in the clinical forensic toxicology field for over 35 years for large workplace drug testing laboratories and boutique forensic laboratories that specialize in testing alternative specimen types and is currently the Chief Operating Officer of United States Drug Testing Laboratories.
+He has contributed to over 45 peer-reviewed scientific papers in the field of forensic toxicology and facilitated numerous workshops and presentations.
+Jones has provided drug testing expert testimony on behalf of LabCorp and USDTL in a variety of venues.
+Jones is recognized by the National Registry of Certified Chemists as a Toxicological Chemist.

 Barry Lubin, MD, FASAM, MRO; Affinity Online Solutions; Vienna, Virginia